Guns versus butter model: Significance

 "Butter" represents nonsecurity goods that increase social welfare, such as schools, hospitals, parks, and roads.
 "Guns" refer to security goods such as personnel—both troops and civilian support staff—as well as military equipment like weapons, ships, or tanks.
 Because these two types of goods represent a tradeoff, a country cannot increase one without negatively impacting the other.
 States often attempt to share the burden of defense through alliances.
 This allows a state to reduce its own production of guns and shift resources towards social goods.

 If armed conflict is avoided, then expenditure on guns represents deadweight, or resources that could have been better spent on butter.
 In the case of war, however, the production–possibility frontier shrinks through the loss of life and infrastructure.
 This, in turn, limits the ability of the state to produce social goods, and the ability of society to benefit from them.

+Alex Mintz said that numerous scholars had examined the guns versus butter model and concluded that such a tradeoff did not exist in the United States prior to the 1980s.
+However, Mintz said in 1992 that a tradeoff between spending on weapons and on education developed during the Reagan defense buildup.
+Linda Weiss said that guns versus butter is a false dichotomy in the context of the United States because American military activities are simultaneously destructive while having a large positive influence on the civilian economy via technological transformation.

 Quoted use of the term

 Perhaps the best known use of the phrase (in translation) was in Nazi Germany.
 In a speech on January 17, 1936, Minister of Propaganda Joseph Goebbels stated: "We can do without butter, but, despite all our love of peace, not without arms.
 One cannot shoot with butter, but with guns."
 Referencing the same concept, sometime in the summer of the same year another Nazi official, Hermann Göring, announced in a speech: "Guns will make us powerful; butter will only make us fat."
+Hannah Arendt said that the Nazi use of the term should be interpreted as "butter through guns" in the sense of seizing wealth and resources through military conquest.

 US President Lyndon B. Johnson used the phrase to catch the attention of the national media while reporting on the state of national defense and the economy.

 Another use of the phrase was British Prime Minister Margaret Thatcher's statement, in a 1976 speech she gave at the old Kensington Town Hall, in which she said, "The Soviets put guns over butter, but we put almost everything over guns."